worldbank/impactAI-extraction-paper/README.md

 ## 📄 PDF to Markdown

 The `parse_pdf.py` script implements a robust PDF processing pipeline that converts academic papers into clean markdown format.
-This pipeline has been extensively tested against various approaches (Zerox, OCR on PDF images, PyMuPDF with and without LLM) and has proven to be the most effective solution.
+This pipeline has been extensively tested against various approaches and leverages parallel processing for optimal performance.

 ### Usage